TohnoCoding/fgochecklist/README.md

 <hr>

+I am a single dad developer/code monkey working on these for fun and the enjoyment of the rest of the community.
 If you want to support me, you can do it with these buttons &mdash; it's completely voluntary and any donations will be immensely appreciated!
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R114FFP8)
 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate/?hosted_button_id=5D62GN8HVL6EY)